 But that’s just half the story.

 Upon taking a closer look, I found that Australian Gold Botanical is also free of every other reef-harming ingredient (or, at least the ones highlighted by Haereticus Environmental Laboratory).

 Pro tip: If you’re adamant about reef-safe sunscreens, choose a product from the Botanical line.
 Australian Gold’s other products don’t share the same morals.

 Yes.
-It’s water-resistant up to 80 minutes.
+Just like every other sunscreen, it’s water-resistant for up to 80 minutes.

 To be honest, the science behind sun protection (i.e. SPF, PA, PPD, and wavelengths) goes over my head.